kirillkovalenko/nssm/README.txt

 Thanks to Russ Holmann for suggesting that the shutdown timeout be configurable.
 Thanks to Paul Spause for spotting a bug with default registry entries.
 Thanks to BUGHUNTER for spotting more GUI bugs.
+Thanks to Doug Watson for suggesting file rotation.

 Licence
 -------